anka/JMTimerBeam/README.md

 [![Version](https://cocoapod-badges.herokuapp.com/v/JMTimerBeam/badge.png)](http://cocoadocs.org/docsets/JMTimerBeam)
 [![Platform](https://cocoapod-badges.herokuapp.com/p/JMTimerBeam/badge.png)](http://cocoadocs.org/docsets/JMTimerBeam)

 JMTimerBeam enables you to show a decent beam on your OSX screen for visualizing a timing event.
-The beam will be attached to the top, right, bottom or left side of your screen and decreases steadily depending on the amount of time already elapsed.
+The beam will be attached to the top, right, bottom or left side of your screen and decreases/increases steadily depending on the amount of time already elapsed.

 ## Screenshots